Josephine Jörke

 PhD Candidate

-In my free time, I enjoy playing the violin in an orchestra and spending time with my friends and family.
+In my free time, I enjoy playing the violin in an orchestra and spending time with friends and family.

 Contact